-Based on models using observer and fisher-reported data, total bycatch in the arrow squid trawl fishery ranged from 4500 to 25 000 t per year between 1991 and 2010-11 (Anderson 2013).
-Over that time period arrow squid comprised about 80% of the total estimated catch recorded by observers in this fishery (Figure 2).
-The remainder of the observed catch comprised mainly the commercial fish species barracouta (8.5%), spiny dogfish (1.7%), and jack mackerel (1.1%).
-Invertebrate species made up a much smaller fraction of the bycatch overall (about 1%), but crabs (0.8%), especially the smooth red swimming crab (Nectocarcinus bennetti, 0.5%), were frequently caught.
+Based on models using observer and fisher-reported data, total non-target fish and invertebrate catch in the arrow squid trawl fishery ranged between 8 900 and 39 800 t per year between 2002-03 and 2015-16, and has shown a significant decreasing trend since 2005-06 (Anderson & Edwards 2018).
+Over that time period arrow squid comprised 79% of the total estimated catch recorded by observers in this fishery.
+Nearly 600 non-target species or species groups were recorded, with QMS species making up most non-target catch (over 85%) in each year.
+The remainder of the observed catch comprised mainly the QMS fish species barracouta (9.1%), silver warehou (3.3%), and spiny dogfish (1.7%).
+Invertebrate species made up a much smaller fraction of the bycatch overall (1.3%), but crabs (1.2%), especially the smooth red swimming crab (Nectocarcinus bennetti, 0.85%), were frequently caught.